Left-Handed Rock Stars

 Of course, in ancient Latin, the word “sinister” was coined to refer to people who were left-handed, and folklore in many cultures suggested that lefties had the mark of Satan.
 So, maybe that original perception of lefties is why so many of these supposed ne’er-do-wells wound up gravitating to what was originally called the “devil’s music” by its detractors.
 At the very least, that could provide some explanation for Tony Iommi‘s guitar tone.

-As you click through, you’ll read about how these the 12 musicians coped with learning how to play when left-handed instruments were difficult to come by.
+As you click through, you’ll read about how these musicians coped with learning how to play when left-handed instruments were difficult to come by.
 Some had to re-string their instruments or set up their drum kits differently to accommodate their orientation, while others simply turned their guitars around and learned how to play upside-down.

+As a result, there are some left turns in store, too.
+You’ll find a few surprises — like Duane Allman, Phil Collins and Joe Perry — to go along with more famous figures like Paul McCartney, Jimi Hendrix and Kurt Cobain.
 But before we end up out in left field, let’s start handing out some left-handed compliments to our favorite left-handed rock stars.

 You Think You Know the Beatles?